Efficiency of Parallel and Restart Exploration Strategies in Model Free Stochastic Simulations: Appendix III: An example in RL: the control of blocking in a

-with $ B > 0 $, $ b > 1 $, and reference state $ x_{\text{ref}} $.
-This structure induces threshold-optimal policies (blocking all the incoming trafic after a given threshold ).
-Under the average reward criterion and using a policy gradient strategy, one aims at minimizing:
+with $B > 0$, $b > 1$, and reference state $x_{\text{ref}}$.
+This structure induces threshold-optimal policies (blocking all the incoming \textbf{traffic} after a given threshold). \textbf{For threshold policies parameterized by $\theta$, we define the policy-dependent blocking threshold $K_\theta = \lfloor \theta \rfloor + 1$, representing the state at which the policy $\pi_\theta$ begins rejecting incoming jobs.
+To ensure that the blocking threshold never exceeds the physical buffer, the policy parameter is restricted to the compact domain $\Theta = [0, K-1]$, so that $K_\theta \leq K$ is guaranteed at all times.} Under the average reward criterion and using a policy gradient strategy, one aims at minimizing:

-where $\theta$ is the parametrisation fo the policy.
+where $\theta \in \Theta$ is the parametrisation of the policy.
 The policy gradient theorem yields:

-For threshold policies parameterized by $ \theta $, this simplifies to:
+For threshold policies parameterized by $\theta \in \Theta$, this simplifies to: